 Wesleyan Students may obtain transfer credit for courses taken at other universities in the United States in the summer or during a leave of absence.
-University regulations state that a student may obtain credit toward the Wesleyan degree for courses taken at another U.S. university under the following conditions:

 - The course(s) must be pre-approved